AltorvoAV/TFT-lore/content/Miscellaneous/Dreams.md

     - **Drachen**: "*You have given enough, I may not know the whereabouts of these followers, but I will find them*"
 	- **Patron**: “*I wish you the best of luck, we will speak again soon.*”
 - Instead of waking up, you find yourself left alone to wonder the realm
-	- As your eyes rest upon the tablet made of solid rock, there’s something soft about the way it rests, like it might sink if you look away too long - its edges too sharp for something so ancient, claw marks so deep as if they were carved yesterday.
+	- As your eyes rest upon the [[Tablet.png|tablet]] made of solid rock, there’s something soft about the way it rests, like it might sink if you look away too long - its edges too sharp for something so ancient, claw marks so deep as if they were carved yesterday.
 	- The text seems to shift when not looking directly at it, the grooves somehow more shallow in your peripheral version.
 	- As you stare upon it something in your gut twists—not in fear, but in rejection.
 Like your very being knows you should not be looking at this.
 The very act of reading it feels like invasive.
 	- Reading the words you notice the silence here is unnatural.
 Not the absence of sound, but the presence of something actively swallowing it.
 - As you look at this tablet of stone, you feel a presence watching you from behind.
-- You turn to look back and see a giant eye staring at you.
+- You turn to look back and see a [[Giant Eye.jpg|giant eye]] staring at you.
 - And then is violently ripped out of your dream.

 ---